• Skip to main content

 How to prepare the bean thread noodles

-I am using bean thread vermicelli, which needs to be rehydrated rather than boiled.
+I am using bean thread vermicelli, which need to be rehydrated rather than boiled.
 Place the noodles in a bowl, cover with boiling water and set aside for 5-6 minutes until soft.
 Once in a while give a stir so they don't stick together.

 Drain and rinse the noodles under cold running water before assembling the salad.